Photography Tips You Should Always Follow When Shooting in Black and White

 People don't look at life in black and white, but rather in colour.
 Great photography is about capturing a place that everyone has seen in such a way that forces others to see it differently, and black-and-white images allow us to use our imagination to fill in the blanks.

 Colour can easily date a picture, but there is a quality about black and white that transcends time and leaves an indelible imprint on our subconscious.
 But to shoot in black and white, a photographer must understand things such as lighting, tone and composition.
+Here are five photography tips to take your black and white shooting to the next level.

 Any lighting can produce a good photograph, but photographers need to know how to use lighting to capture a mood.
 A place can change dramatically over the course of a day, due to the degree of lighting.

 Midday offers harsh light and produces short, crisp shadows, descriptive highlights and clear, almost effervescent reflections.
 It is excellent for close-ups and fast shutter speeds.
 Front lighting, which comes from behind us, is flat and shadowless, but it creates impact and minute detail, while side lighting emphasizes textures and shadows.
 Sunset, on the other hand, offers a warm glow and long, languorous shadows.
+(Check out this gorgeous gallery of "shining" photography.)

 Soft, diffused lighting, as seen in inclement weather (mist, fog, rain or snow), often minimizes or removes shadows, creating a calm, suspenseful or moody effect.
 Depending on how dramatic you want the shot to be, increase your ISO setting or decrease your EV (exposure value) control for greater contrast.

 Backlit images are ideal for creating silhouettes.
 To achieve this, select a distinct shape, such as a statue, against a bright backdrop or sky.
 Take the exposure of the sky, then aim the camera at the subject for a black silhouette.
-If the subject isn’t fully in silhouette, use a higher shutter speed or move so that the light source is completely behind the subject.
+If the subject isn't fully in silhouette, use a higher shutter speed or move so that the light source is completely behind the subject.
+Here's more advice on mastering silhouette photography.

 Without a clean black and a clean white, you have a "muddy image" with a bunch of shades of grey.
 Objects close to the camera will tend to be rendered in mono (black and white) as a heavier tone, giving them more dominance to the image.